avivkilloz/deckyfin/README.md

 3. Package with the Decky CLI (`decky plugin build`) or copy the repository into `~/homebrew/plugins/deckyfin`.
 4. Restart Decky Loader (long-press the Decky menu → **Restart Decky**) to load the new version.
 5. Run a smoke test:
-   - Refresh the library (YAML parses without errors).
+   - Refresh the library (JSON parses without errors).
    - Prepare a Proton prefix.
    - Sync saves and verify files appear under the backup directory.
    - If remote sync is enabled, download/update a game and confirm the files arrive locally and that backups upload successfully.

-Feel free to adapt the YAML schema or extend the Python helpers to fit your workflow.
+Feel free to adapt the JSON schema or extend the Python helpers to fit your workflow.
 Contributions and bug reports are welcome!